elcicd/el-CICD-docs/foundations.md

 mvn -s /path/to/settings.xml -DskipTests --batch-mode clean package`
 ```

-The result enables the team supporting the CICD system to confidently know they can complete a build for any Java Project using Maven without having to understand the individual details of any individual Project.
-Developers in turn never have to worry about their Projects being compatible with the CICD system, and don't have to think about reinventing the wheel for each new Project.
+This enables the team supporting the CICD system to confidently know they can complete a build for any Java Project using Maven without having to understand the individual details of any individual Project.
+Developers in turn never have to worry about their Projects being incompatible with the CICD system, and don't have to think about reinventing the wheel for each new Project.

 Another example would be standardizing on the unit test tools used.
-While Apache Maven would obviate the need for the CI system to know which test tools were used by the developers for their unit tests, there are many platforms which don’t have a standard build tool for the CI tool to leverage.
+While Apache Maven would somwhat mitigate the need for the CI system to know which test tools were used by the developers for their unit tests, there are many platforms which don’t have a standard build tool for the CI tool to leverage.
 There is also the issue of resource portability between teams to consider.

 ### Continuous Delivery